Green procurement clauses and a checklist to make a standard supplier agreement focus on emissions across a value chain.

 At present, all the clauses are based on the laws of England and Wales.
 We encourage the conversion of these precedent clauses for use in other jurisdictions.

-(It is assumed that Supplier, Principal and Supplied Products will already be defined in the contract)
+(It is assumed that Supplier, Principal and Supplied Products will already be defined in the Agreement)

-Carbon Footprint Standards means, for Organisational Carbon Footprints and Supply Chain Carbon Footprints the GHG Protocol Corporate Accounting and Reporting Standard, or [The GHG Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard] [or ISO 14064?], and for Product Carbon Footprints the GHG Protocol Product Life Cycle Accounting and Reporting Standard, or [ISO 14064]
+Carbon Footprint Standards means, for Organisational Carbon Footprints and Supply Chain Carbon Footprints, [the GHG Protocol Corporate Accounting and Reporting Standard/ The GHG Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard/ ISO 14064] and for Product Carbon Footprints, [the GHG Protocol Product Life Cycle Accounting and Reporting Standard/ ISO 14064].

 GHG Report means a report prepared by the Supplier in accordance with the requirements set out in Clause

-Product Carbon Footprint means total GHG Emissions over the whole life of the Supplied Products, from the extraction of raw materials and manufacturing through to its use and final re-use, recycling or disposal, including including those associated with the raw materials and services purchased by the Supplier in order to deliver the Supplied Products and Scope 1, Scope 2, and Scope 3 Emissions..
+Product Carbon Footprint means total GHG Emissions over the whole life of the Supplied Products, from the extraction of raw materials and manufacturing through to its use and final re-use, recycling or disposal, including including those associated with the raw materials and services purchased by the Supplier in order to deliver the Supplied Products.

 Supply Chain Carbon Footprint means total annual GHG Emissions associated with the raw materials and services purchased by the Supplier in order to deliver the Supplied Products